spakin/SimpInkScr/README.md

          fill='#%02x%02x%02x' % (randrange(256), randrange(256), randrange(256)))
 ```

-The first line defines the default object style to include a 1-pixel-wide black stroke.
-The second line is an ordinary Python `for` loop.
-The third line selects a position for the rectangle.
+The first line is an ordinary Python `for` loop.
+The second line selects a position for the rectangle.
 Note that Simple Inkscape Scripting predefines `width` as the canvas width and `height` as the canvas height.
 The `random` package is imported into the current namespace so `uniform` can be invoked directly.
-The fourth line draws a 10×10 pixel rectangle centered on the origin.
-The fifth line rotates the rectangle by 45°, squeezes it horizontally into a lozenge, and moves it to the target position.
-The sixth line specifies a random fill color.
+The third line draws a 10×10 pixel rectangle centered on the origin.
+The fourth line rotates the rectangle by 45°, squeezes it horizontally into a lozenge, and moves it to the target position.
+The fifth line specifies a random fill color.

 The diamonds drawn on the canvas are all ordinary Inkscape objects and can be further manipulated using any of the usual Inkscape tools.